 While the Backcountry Access Tracker DTS was the first digital avalanche beacon and one of the best sellers of all time, it is has fallen behind the newer three-antenna designs.
 The Tracker 2 brings Backcountry Access back toward the front.
 While the Tracker 2 did not score near the top, because of its shortcomings in range and multiple burial situations, it is a solid option that is super fast, especially for novice or unpracticed users.
 It was also possibly the fastest during the fine search or sub-three-meter stage of the search and barely edged out some more expensive options like the Mammut Pulse Barryvox, Arva Pro W, or the Ortovox S1+ at a much better price.
-The Ortovox Zoom+, Arva Evo3+, and Pieps DSP Sport also have near as fast a processor but are less expensive.
+The Ortovox Zoom+ and Pieps DSP Sport also have near as fast a processor but are less expensive.

 Ease of Finding a Single Victim

 While range might be a small shortcoming of the BCA Tracker 2, Ease of finding a single victim is where the Tracker 2 really comes to life and overall we thought it was one of the easiest and quickest beacons to use.
 The user interface remains one of the most simple available.
 There are few buttons, screens or controls and for searchers with almost no experience, or who were out of practice the Tracker 2 almost always scored the fastest.
 Going into search mode couldn't be easier, just pull back on the big tap labeled "Pull to Search".
 Once the Tracker 2 picks up a signal it uses five directional arrows to help the user stay on the flux line.
 The Tracker 2 will also use two arrows at the same time to further help the users stay on the flux line.
 This combined with a faster than average processor allowed users to move quickly and stay on the flux line and not get bounced around.
-While other manufactures have come out with a “simple beacon” that is similar to the Tracker 2 like the Ortovox Zoom+ and the Arva Evo3+ none are as easy or as fast to use.
+While other manufacturers have come out with a "simple beacon" that is similar to the Tracker 2 like the Ortovox Zoom+, none are as easy or as fast to use.

 Ease of Use in Fine Search

 The fine search typically refers to the bracketing portion of the search, but we also included the final five meters before bracketing begins to be also part of this category for our beacon comparison.
-The fine search is where the difference in processing speed becomes the most apparent and was also where the BCA Tracker 2 preformed as well or better to other products costing as much as $200 more.
+The fine search is where the difference in processing speed becomes the most apparent and was also where the BCA Tracker 2 performed as well or better to other products costing as much as $200 more.
 The processor of the Tracker 2 is maybe second to none and was possibly the fastest we tested.
-Even searchers who weren’t as “smooth” can stay on the flux line because the Tracker 2 can just plain keep up where other models can’t.
+Even searchers who weren't as "smooth" can stay on the flux line because the Tracker 2 can just plain keep up where other models can't.
 We also really liked that the Tracker 2 turned off its directional arrows under two meters to help remind the searcher to soon start bracketing.
 This is something the older Tracker DTS did not do.
-The Tracker 2 does not have a “turn around” button and the user just has to read the numbers and listen to the sound to figure it out.
-We didn’t think this was a big deal however because it is such a good beginner beacon and that is one feature that some less experienced users might want to have.
+The Tracker 2 does not have a "turn around" button and the user just has to read the numbers and listen to the sound to figure it out.
+We didn't think this was a big deal however because it is such a good beginner beacon and that is one feature that some less experienced users might want to have.

 Ease of Use in Multiple Burials

-Multiple burials are one of the major draw backs of the Tracker 2.
+Multiple burials are one of the major drawbacks of the Tracker 2.
 There is no way to suppress or "Flag" a transmitting beacon to let you search for the next one.
-While some people argue as to the level of importance of this feature because its far better to find and dig up one victim rather than just "flagging" three, most other three antennae models we tested do have some sort of flagging feature.
-Instead the Tracker 2 has two things, the first is an indicator light showing that it is picking up multiple signals.
+While some people argue as to the level of importance of this feature because it's far better to find and dig up one victim rather than just "flagging" three, most other three antennae models we tested do have some sort of flagging feature.
+Instead, the Tracker 2 has two things, the first is an indicator light showing that it is picking up multiple signals.
 The second is the SP or "Special Button".
 The special button essentially limits the field of "search vision" from your beacon.
-Instead of searching all the way around you it drops the Tracker 2's "field of vision" to only 75 degrees of vision.
+Instead of searching all the way around you, it drops the Tracker 2's "field of vision" to only 75 degrees of vision.
 Once the button is pressed you rotate the beacon 375 degrees in an attempt to get it to "jump signals" and then you can go on to looking for the next beacon.
-This works but is difficult to preform effectively and requires a fair amount of practice.
+This works but is difficult to perform effectively and requires a fair amount of practice.

 The Tracker 2 is a pretty no frills product and its lightning quick processor along with its simple, easy to use design and lack of controls are its best features.